Effective Date: September 14, 2011

 c.
 Creation, Maintenance, and Use of Records, 41 CFR pt.
 102-193.25(c).

 a.
-The Deputy Associate Administrator for the Mission Support Directorate establishes and maintains the requirements for documentation and promulgation of internal NASA requirements.
+The Director, Office of the Executive Secretariat (or designee) establishes and maintains the requirements for documentation and promulgation of internal NASA requirements.

 b.
 Officials-in-Charge of Headquarters Offices and NASA Center Directors ensure that all internal NASA requirements documents developed under their authority comply with the provisions of this NPD.

 c.
 The NASA General Counsel (General Counsel for Agency-level directives; Chief Counsel for Center-level directives), or designee, reviews all directives and charters for legal propriety and provide comments during coordination and prior to the release of the document for use.

 d.
 The NASA Chief Financial Officer (Chief Financial Officer for Agency-level directives; Center Chief Financial Officer for Center-level directives):

 (1) reviews all directives to ensure proper financial, resource (including budget, strategic planning, and performance), and acquisition consideration, and comment all directives during the coordination process;

 (2) concurs on all directives prior to signature by the approving NASA official.